 We might not be able to protect our pets against all these elements, but we can give them the best possible treatment if something does strike.
 Dogs and cats can have health insurance too… well, their responsible owners can.

-Pet health insurance is defined as the insurance against the potential risk of incurring medical expenses.
+Pet health insurance is defined as insurance against the potential risk of incurring medical expenses.
 Such insurance is funded by a group of individuals, i.e. pet owners, collectively pooling a predetermined amount (called a premium), into a funding account (managed by a pet insurance company as a product).
-This funding account then compensates a policy holder at the time of need.
+This funding account then compensates a policyholder at the time of need.
 It is important to note that pet health insurance does not prevent a pet from getting sick (more reserved for medical aid schemes); it is merely there to help cope with the financial implications if it does happen.

 Your pet will need veterinary attention throughout its lifetime.
 Owners should thus not wait until something happens before you start them on pet medical insurance.

 Veterinary medicine and human medicine are moving closer and closer together.
-The demand for high-quality and professional veterinary care are on the increase.
+The demand for high-quality and professional veterinary care is on the increase.
 We at Vet Hospital Port Shepstone strive to offer our clients the best possible veterinary care and options.
 As with all good and specialised services, this sometimes comes with a hefty (mostly unexpected) price.
 Be prepared and consider a specialised health insurance plan for your pet.

 Frequently asked questions

 Breed exclusions and genetic or hereditary conditions are subjected to the specific policy wording of the underwriter.
 Medipet, for example, has no breed exclusions, whereas Rogs Pet Insurance does not cover genetic conditions.

 Vet Hospital Port Shepstone has no official affiliation with any pet medical insurance company.
 The policy is between the policyholder (yourself) and the underwriter.
 The policyholder is free to use any veterinary practice of his/her choice.
 Even our regular clients can claim from any other veterinary practice.